 - Setting up as a sole trader is a very simple process.
 All you need to do is inform HMRC of your intention to go self employed, you can start trading right away.

-- Tax-wise, limited company directors have the potential to pay less tax, as they can pay themselves small salaries and high dividends (which are free from NICs), whereas sole traders pay themselves a salary which is liable for NICs as well as income tax.
+- Tax-wise, limited company directors can potentially pay less tax, as they can pay themselves small salaries and high dividends which are free from National Insurance, whereas sole traders pay themselves a salary which is liable for Class 2 and 4 NICs as well as income tax.

-Whatever you decide to do, we always recommend you discuss your options with an accountant or business adviser before taking the plunge.
+Whatever you decide to do, we always recommend you discuss your situation with an accountant or business adviser before going ahead.